-The Bachelor of Design (BDes) is a four-year degree program that provides a professional education within the broader context of liberal arts courses offered by the University.
+The Bachelor of Design (BDes) Graphic Design or Industrial Design program provides a professional education within the broader context of liberal arts courses offered by the University.
 With a deliberate balance of the practical and the visionary, our programs celebrate the expertise of design making and emphasize the role of skilled designers in the strategic realm of design thinking.

 The setting of a public urban research university with a mission of engaged research is ideal for the study of design.
 In many instances ideas that begin in UIC Design classrooms extend beyond the walls of the university to bring about positive change for real world concerns.
 The academic rigor of the UIC programs is recognized by design-savvy employers in Chicago and beyond.